LiveHelperChat/doc/docs/integrating.md

 Most likely it's an issue with CORS rules.
 There is .htaccess samples you might need to apply.

-.htaccess sample if you embed just on one domain code
+.htaccess sample if you embed just on one domain code.
+Don't forget to change to your domain.

 ```apacheconfig
 Header always Set Access-Control-Allow-Origin "http://example.com"